The surprising truth about the two most famous cannabis compounds.

 So does CBD oil contain THC or not?

-The most common question about CBD oil is its THC content.
+The most common question about CBD oil is whether it contains THC.
 Related to this are questions about CBD’s possible psychoactive effects and if it shows up on drug tests.
 The answers vary depending on a variety of factors – but nearly all products marketed as “CBD” or which use CBD oil as their primary ingredient have zero or only trace amounts of THC.

 Federal laws stipulate that widely-available CBD oil must contain less than 0.3% THC to be considered legal, but there is a subclass of CBD products labeled “Full Spectrum” (more on that below) that have more THC in them.
 Unless the CBD product is specifically labeled as Full Spectrum, you can be fairly confident that the product you are getting contains almost no THC.